>>> Who We Are

 >>> Services We Provide

 Membership with The 501 Alliance means we’ll provide your agency with services that set us apart from the UIA and other third party administrators.
-We’ll process your claims, review all determinations for errors, provide monthly activity reports, verify all benefit charges and provide training to help your agency control your unemployment costs.
+We’ll process your claims, review all determinations for errors, provide you with on-demand self-service activity reports, verify all benefit charges and provide training to help your agency control your unemployment costs.

 >>> Costs to Your Agency